FutuneAI/ai-visibility-framework/components/semantic-density.md

 *Fix:* Audit existing content for density level.
 Prioritize rewriting Level 1 and Level 2 content to Level 3 or 4 over producing new Level 1 content.

 **The FAQ that answers generic questions**
 FAQ sections that answer "What is your minimum order quantity?" and "How do I contact you?" rather than specific technical or application questions.
-These chunks add no retrieval value for category or capability queries.
+These chunks add little retrieval value for category or capability queries.

 *Fix:* Write FAQ content that addresses the specific questions a target buyer would ask an AI — questions about capabilities, certifications, application fit, and differentiators.